The 24-hour monitoring is quite common nowadays, and we find it business locations, but also quite a lot in the urban areas.

-One thing has thought the strongest impact on your costs and that is the camera.
+One thing though has the strongest impact on your cost and that is the camera.
 A cheap camera is around $100, but you may also get one for $1000.
-Tilt and zoom, the ability to pan, the microphone, and the Wi-Fi functionality are all features that influence the final price of the camera.
+Tilt and zoom, the ability to pan, the microphone, and the Wi-Fi functionality are all features that determine the final price of the camera.

 Long story short?
 Prepare around $1000 for a good surveillance system and be ready to pay the extra buck if you want to get all the extras!